 - Scholarly Resource – Materials and information have been supplied to writers and researchers from the National Geographic, The New York Times, the Smithsonian and other publications.

-- Workshops – Conducted by scholars and professionals in genealogy, the humanities and other areas of interest.
+- Workshops – Conducted by scholars and professionals in genealogy, the humanities and other areas of interest

-MTHS Officers and Directors
+MTHS Officers and Board of Directors

-Vice President: Adrienne Larys
+President: Adrienne Larys

 Treasurer: Peter Swords